Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Introduction

 To this end, we propose \textit{knowledge unlearning} (Figure \ref{fig:overview}) as an efficient solution that can be applied with just a few parameter updates instead of pretraining the underlying LM again.
-We perform experiments on GPT-Neo LMs (125M, 1.3B, 2.7B)~\citep{black2021gpt} and show that simply changing the gradient descent to the opposite direction during language modeling (which can also be seen as \textit{maximizing} instead of \textit{minimizing} the loss function) is effective at protecting target sequences from extraction attacks with little to no performance degradation on the initial LM capabilities measured via 9 common NLP benchmarks: Hellaswag~\citep{zellers2019hellaswag}, Lambada~\citep{paperno-etal-2016-lambada}, Winogrande~\citep{sakaguchi2021winogrande}, COPA~\citep{gordon-etal-2012-semeval}, ARC-Easy~\citep{Clark2018ThinkYH}, ARC-Challenge~\citep{Clark2018ThinkYH}, Piqa~\citep{bisk2020piqa}, MathQA~\citep{amini-etal-2019-mathqa}, and PubmedQA~\citep{jin2019pubmedqa}.
+We perform experiments on GPT-Neo LMs (125M, 1.3B, 2.7B)~\citep{black2021gpt} and show that simply changing the gradient descent to the opposite direction during language modeling (which can also be seen as \textit{maximizing} instead of \textit{minimizing} the loss function) is effective at protecting target sequences from extraction attacks with little to no performance degradation on the initial LM capabilities measured via 9 common NLP classification benchmarks (Hellaswag~\citep{zellers2019hellaswag}, Lambada~\citep{paperno-etal-2016-lambada}, Winogrande~\citep{sakaguchi2021winogrande}, COPA~\citep{gordon-etal-2012-semeval}, ARC-Easy~\citep{Clark2018ThinkYH}, ARC-Challenge~\citep{Clark2018ThinkYH}, Piqa~\citep{bisk2020piqa}, MathQA~\citep{amini-etal-2019-mathqa}, and PubmedQA~\citep{jin2019pubmedqa}) and 4 dialogue tasks (Wizard of Wikipedia~\citep{dinan2018wizard}, Empathetic Dialogues~\citep{rashkin-etal-2019-towards}, Blended Skill Talk~\citep{smith-etal-2020-put}, and Wizard of Internet~\citep{komeili-etal-2022-internet}).
 For some cases, \textit{knowledge unlearning} unexpectedly shows significant improvements in LM performance for some of the benchmarks.

-We compare our approach with data deduplication method~\citep{kandpal2022deduplicating} which is known to mitigate privacy risks, and show the effectiveness of knowledge unlearning by providing a stronger privacy guarantee while being much more efficient.
+We compare our approach with data deduplication method~\citep{kandpal2022deduplicating} and differential privacy decoding method~\citep{majmudar2022differentially} which are both known to mitigate privacy risks and show the effectiveness of knowledge unlearning by providing strong privacy protection while being much more efficient and robust.
 We also provide a general guideline that can be used to quantify the \textit{memorization} and \textit{extraction likelihood} of target token sequences and suggest when we can empirically consider them to have been ``forgotten''.
 Specifically, we introduce a novel metric that measures the extraction likelihood by varying the prefix length of the target token sequence and quantifying how much of the suffix is actually extracted from the LM.